zerospiel/docs/docs/admin/kof/kof-install.md

               - external-dns-azure-credentials
     ```

-    This enables Sveltos to auto-distribute DNS secret to regional clusters.
+    This enables Sveltos to auto-distribute the DNS secret to regional clusters.

 5. Two secrets are auto-created by default:
     * `storage-vmuser-credentials` is a secret used by VictoriaMetrics.